aysegulakyuuz/Duygu-Analizi-Web-Uygulamas-/README.md

-# Duygu-Analizi-Web-Uygulamas-
+# Emotion-Analysis-Web-Application-
-🤖 Kullanılan Yapay Zeka Modülü
+🤖 Artificial Intelligence Module Used
-🎯 Proje Amacı
+🎯 Project Objective
-Bu projede kullanıcıdan alınan metinlere göre duygusal durumun (mutlu, üzgün, öfkeli, vb.) analizini yapan bir web tabanlı uygulama geliştirilmiştir.
-Proje, metin üzerinden çok sınıflı duygu analizi yaparak kullanıcılara yazdıkları ifadelerin hangi duyguyu taşıdığını anlık olarak göstermektedir.
+In this project, a web-based application that analyzes the emotional state (happy, sad, angry, etc.) according to the texts received from the user has been developed.
+The project performs multi-class emotion analysis on the text and instantly shows the users which emotion the expressions they write carry.

-Model: Fine-tuned bir LLM (örneğin DistilBERT) kullanılmıştır.
+Model: A fine-tuned LLM (e.g. DistilBERT) was used.

-Veri Seti: GoEmotions veri seti kullanılarak model eğitilmiştir.
+Dataset: The model is trained using the GoEmotions dataset.

-Çıktı: Kullanıcının girdiği metin 27 farklı duygu kategorisinden biri veya birkaçıyla eşleştirilir.
+Output: User-entered text is matched to one or more of 27 different emotion categories.

-Model sadece tahmin (inference) yapar.
+The model only makes inference.

-💻 Web Uygulaması Özellikleri
+💻 Web Application Features
-Kullanıcı arayüzü: Basit ve kullanıcı dostu bir form (text input)
+User interface: Simple and user-friendly form (text input)

-Girdi: Kullanıcı metni
+Input User text

-Çıktı: Modelin tahmini ettiği duygu(lar), görsel olarak gösterilir
+Output: The emotion(s) predicted by the model, displayed visually

-Geliştirme teknolojileri: Örneğin Flask (backend) + HTML/CSS (frontend) kullanılmıştır
+Development technologies: For example Flask (backend) + HTML/CSS (frontend) used